siddharth1729/siddharth1729/README.md

 - I started off my career as a Software Engineer and have experience working with backend, infrastructure and performance issues.
-- I have experience in working with Nodejs, TypeScript, Arc.codes, Java, Rust, Nginx, GitHub Action, AWS services and Docker.
+- I have experience in working with Nodejs, TypeScript, Arc.codes, Java, Rust, Nginx, PostgreSql,  GitHub Action, AWS services and Docker.
 - Along the way, I developed an interest for lower level systems such as database system, storage engines, protocols, networking, observability and etc.
 - Hence, I've decided to pivot my careers towards working on lower level